ibm-cloud-docs/AnalyticsEngine/whitelisting-access.md

 ### Retrieving the current whitelisted IP ranges
 {: #retrieve-whitelist-IP-range}

-You can retrieve the current whitelisted IP ranges by invoking the `Get Details of Analytics Engine` API endpoint.[Get details of Analytics Engine API](https://cloud.ibm.com/apidocs/ibm-analytics-engine#get-details-of-analytics-engine) The parameter `private_endpoint_whitelist` has the list of the whitelisted IP ranges.
+You can retrieve the current whitelisted IP ranges by invoking the `Get Details of Analytics Engine` API endpoint.
+See [Get details of Analytics Engine API](https://cloud.ibm.com/apidocs/ibm-analytics-engine#get-details-of-analytics-engine) for more information.
+The parameter `private_endpoint_whitelist` has the list of the whitelisted IP ranges.
 Note that the `private_endpoint_whitelist` parameter is an optional field, which would be present only for a private endpoint enabled {{site.data.keyword.iae_full_notm}} instance.

 ## Whitelisting access from the cluster